Ondine (play): Act 1

+Act 2

-Act Two opens in the great hall of the king's palace.
-It is the day that Hans is to present his bride Ondine at court.
+In the great hall of the king's palace, it is the day that Hans is to present his bride Ondine at court.
 The Lord Chamberlain, who needs to arrange an entertainment for the day's ceremonies, is in conference with the director of the royal theater, the trainer of the seals, and the Illusionist (in actuality the King of the Ondines).
 Soon they are joined by the poet Bertram and several ladies of the court.
 The Illusionist says he will arrange a little private entertainment while they are waiting.
 As to what they would like to see, everyone is curious to see what will happen when Hans and the embittered Bertha finally meet after avoiding each other for three months.
 The Illusionist says he can arrange for this event to take place at once.
 Bertram objects asking, "Why are we doing this evil thing?"
 The Chamberlain cynically replies, "Sooner or later it would have to happen.
 That's life."
 They all conceal themselves behind a pillar and watch as the inevitable events unfold.
 Hans and Bertha meet.
 Bertha manipulates Hans with guilt.
 The Illusionist gives the spectators a further glimpse into the future showing them the scene when Hans realizes that he married the wrong woman.
 Bertha intimately knows the Wittenstein family history, she plays the lute, she recites, she illuminates manuscripts—she is the perfect woman.
 When Bertha asks Hans what Ondine does that might advance her husband's interests at court, he replies, "Oh, she swims.
 Occasionally."